vernisaz/simtotp/README.md

 reflecting in *mapping* though.

 The program needs to know *common config* directory to successfully function.
-It gets obtained automatically at the first run when the program invoked from the **terminal**.
+It gets obtained automatically at the first run when the program invoked from a **terminal**.
 It's okay if the program reported some errors.

 If _.config_ file wasn't created for some reason.
 You can create it manually with a string containing a fully qualified _common config_ directory path.